 About

-Through innovative courses, workshop and retreats, Change in Mind helps people to:
+Change in Mind supports people to:

 Find space in a hectic world